OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 // (can rip this part off from the USB Storage article, it might be a good idea to isolate that part of the article into its own markdown file and include it here and the usb storage article)
 -->

 On a Linux device, a storage device needs to be mounted in order to access the data.
-Mounting a device maps it's storage space to a directory on your device so that you may access it.
+Mounting a device maps its storage space to a directory on your device so that you may access it.

 The Omega2 comes ready with an auto-mounting tool that will take care of that process for you!